openstack/openstack-manuals/doc/hot-guide/source/hot_spec.rst

 description
     A short description of the output parameter.

+    This attribute is optional.

 parameter value
     The value of the output parameter.
 This value is usually resolved by means of a function.
 See :ref:`hot_spec_intrinsic_functions` for details about the functions.

+    This attribute is required.

 The example below shows how the IP address of a compute resource can be defined as an output parameter: